rsharma71/Take-Home-Exercises-Jan-2022/Exercises/Exercise1/ReadMe.md

 - **Light Weight** (in pounds) - The weight of the railcar when empty.
 - **Capacity** (in pounds) - Standard maximum Net Weight.
 This is the "ballpark" figure used when loading a railcar.
 The actual scale weight may be slightly higher or lower for what is considered a "full" load.
 - **Load Limit** (in pounds) - Absolute maximum Net Weight allowed for safety purposes.
 This does not include the Light Weight.
 Exceeding this weight makes the railcar unsafe.

+Each railcar is designed to carry a  specific type of cargo and is tracked as to being in service or out of service:

 - **Type** - Value that represents the type of this car.
+- **InService** - Value that represents the activity status of this car.
 ![RailCar](./Hopper.jpg)

 Railcars can be loaded with freight.
 When loaded, each car is weighed at a scale that gives the weight to the nearest 100 pounds.
 The **Gross Weight** is the weight of the freight and the railcar.
 The **Net Weight** is the weight of the freight only.
 Any weight within 90% of the **Capacity** is considered as a "full load".

-Create an overloaded .ToString() method for the class to display all the instance values in a comma separated value string.
+All fields must be stored as read-only information (it cannot be modified).
+Use private fields and properties with private sets.
+InService can be altered via the property.
+You will need a greedy constructor for this class.Create an overloaded .ToString() method for the class to display all the instance values in a comma separated value string.

 ![RailCar](./RailCar-ClassDiagram.png)